-The City is in the process of updating the Housing Element, a Draft 2021-2029 Housing Element is estimated to be available in July 2021.
-This Housing Element provides a detailed analysis of potential barriers to affordable housing development, including local, State and Federal governmental constraints, market constraints and environmental constraints.
+The City's 2021-2029 Housing Element was recently certified and this Housing Element provides a detailed analysis of potential barriers to affordable housing development, including local, State and Federal governmental constraints, market constraints and environmental constraints.
 This updated Housing Element incorporated community outreach regarding fair housing issues from the 2020-2024 Consolidated Plan and Analysis of Impediments (2020) and allowed the City to reach members across all socioeconomic segments.
 The following provides a summary of discussion contained in the City's Housing Element: